 London's best family-friendly hotels

 This slick Mayfair establishment, which first opened its doors in 1837, really goes all out when it comes to children.
-There are kids’ check-in cards, turndowns with milk and cookies, rubber ducks in the bathrooms and a spa that does mini-treatments for those aged 4-16.
+There are kids’ check-in cards, turndowns with monkey teddies, rubber ducks in the bathrooms and a spa that does mini-treatments for those aged 4-16.
 There are several seasonal family packages – keep your eye on their offers pages.
-And in the restaurant, under 10s eat for free (certain times apply).
+And in the restaurant, under-10s eat for free (certain times apply).
 You’re also very well placed for the toy Mecca that is Hamleys.

 This large modern hotel next to Waterloo station is a surprisingly excellent choice for families.
 First up is the location: it’s right next to the London Eye, Shrek’s Adventure, the Sea Life Aquarium and the London Dungeon.
-That little lot will keep you busy for the first few days.
-It also treats young guests like VIPs: on arrival children get a goodie bag, plus there are scheduled weekly events including pizza-making workshops and movie nights which give parents a welcome breather.
+That lot will keep you busy for the first few days.
+It also treats young guests like VIPs: on arrival children get a goodie bag, plus there are scheduled weekly events including movie nights and holiday-themed events (like pumpkin carving at Halloween) which give parents a welcome breather.

 A few roads away from the Tate Modern, Shakespeare’s Globe and the ‘wobbly’ Millennium Bridge you’ll find this modern hotel which, rather unusually for London, has rooms spacious enough to swing a cat in.
 Those aren’t the only things that make this Hilton attractive to families: there’s also a heated indoor pool, and compared to its central London counterparts it’s not exorbitantly priced.